-If the front panel combination lock feature is activated, the correct eight digit combination must be entered from the front panel.
+If the front panel combination lock feature is activated, the correct eight digit combination must be entered from the front panel when the password command is sent to the printer.

 MICR Fonts

 The E-13B and CMC7 MICR fonts reside in the printer.
 Examples of these fonts are in the Appendix of this manual.
 They can only be accessed after MICR mode is activated by your software.
 A MICR toner cartridge must be present to print the MICR fonts.